Wisconsin free child care assistance.

 Child care assistance is offered for families that are working, searching for employment or attending training in Wisconsin.
-Lower income parents can benefit from this subsidy program as it will allow them to free up money to pay other bills and will help ensure their child is properly cared for as they undertake this different activities.
+Lower income parents can benefit from this free subsidy program as it will allow them to free up money to pay other bills and will help ensure their child is properly cared for as they undertake this different activities.

 Assistance is only offered if your child is under the age of 13, or possibly up to 19 if they are disabled/special needs.
 In addition, the guardian (who can be a parent, relative, a foster parent, or another person acting in place of a parent) must be actively participating in one of several activities.
 They need to be participating in a W-2 employment program, attending high school (if they are a teen parent), holding an unsubsidized work job, enrolled in the Wisconsin Food Stamp Employment and Training work search or they need to be actively involved in employment skills training.
 There can be some other acceptable roles as well and that listing can change over time to.